Category Archives: 2018 Films

 Grade: B+

-At Eternity’s Gate (2018) is a journey into the mind of one of the most tortured painters of all time- Vincent van Gogh.
+At Eternity’s Gate (2018) is a journey into the mind of one of the most tortured painters- Vincent van Gogh.

-Though slow-moving, Willem Dafoe gives a brilliant performance, eliciting pathos from its viewers.
+Though slow-moving, Willem Dafoe performs brilliantly, eliciting pathos from its viewers.

-The time is 1888 as Van Gogh travels to Paris to meet his good friend and fellow painter, Paul Gauguin (Oscar Isaac), an equally tortured individual.
-They share ideas and qualms about Paris life as Gauguin convinces Van Gogh to travel to the south of France and his brother Theo (Rupert Friend) resides in Paris.
+It is 1888, and Van Gogh is traveling to Paris to meet his good friend and fellow painter, Paul Gauguin (Oscar Isaac), an equally tortured individual.
+They share ideas and qualms about Paris life, and Gauguin convinces Van Gogh to travel to the south of France, while his brother Theo (Rupert Friend) resides in Paris.

 Fluctuating scenes occur of Van Gogh’s relationship with a prostitute, a woman he meets on a country road and obsesses over, and his complex relationships with both Theo and Gauguin.